pdilipc/Medblocks-BYFRFA15D/docs/architecture.md

 ## Application Boundaries

-The first version is purely an attempt to implement a full clinical intelligence engine or a full EPR replacement.
-Its purpose is to show that physiological context, rehabilitation planning, and structured documentation can be connected in a focused FHIR workflow.
+The first version should not attempt to implement a full clinical intelligence engine or a full EPR replacement.
+Its purpose is to show that physiological context, rehabilitation planning, synthetic specialty data, and structured documentation can be connected in a focused FHIR workflow.

 In a later version, this same architecture could support richer baseline and longitudinal models, multi-device integration, and more sophisticated therapy personalization.

-## Current Frontend Modules
+## Suggested Frontend Modules

 - Patient search and selection.
 - Daily readiness dashboard.
-- Session planning and decision capture.
+- Session planning and routing.
 - Post-session documentation.
-- Minimal audit or activity history view.
+- Minimal activity history or recent trend view.

-These modules are enough to start with, but can later expand depending on our business needs.
+These modules are enough to support a coherent challenge-ready implementation while leaving space for later growth.